COMT gene function:

 Other COMT Polymorphisms:

-There are a couple of other COMT variants that may add to (or subtract from) the effect of the main COMT variants listed above.
+A couple of COMT variants add to the effect of the main variants listed above.

 Check your 23andMe results for rs6267 (v.4 and v.5):

 Check your 23andMe results for rs165599 (v.4 and v.5):